prog4biol/pfb2019/README.md

 $
 ```

 Note the new lines.
 Now, lets print the contents to the screen with Python.
-We will use `read()` to read the endtire contents of the file into a variable.
+We will use `read()` to read the entire contents of the file into a variable.
 ```python
 >>> file = open("seq.nt.fa","r")
 >>> contents = file.read()